pytorch/serve/kubernetes/kserve/mnist_readme.md

 ### Static batching:

-KFServing supports Static batching by adding new examples in the instances key of the request json But the batch size should still be set at 1, when we register the model.
+KServe supports Static batching by adding new examples in the instances key of the request json But the batch size should still be set at 1, when we register the model.
 Explain doesn't support batching.